-What’s the secret to unlocking an athlete's highest level of performance?
-That's the question we set out to answer for Catapult Sports, the world leader in sports performance technology.
-After conducting research with elite D1 soccer, football, and basketball programs, we combined our findings with the principles of performance psychology to design a product experiences that helps athletes use film to unlock their full potential.
-The result was a mobile experience that that not only helped athletes be more prepared, but feel more prepared.
+Catapult Sports, the world leader in sports performance technology.
+After conducting research with elite D1 soccer, football, and basketball programs, we combined our findings with the principles of performance psychology to design a product that helps athletes use game film to prepare for competition and unlock their full potential—at the team and individual level.

-Watching film is normally just a passive viewing experience.
-However, using a Snapchat-like press-and-hold feature, players can now actively cut their own clips, make notes, organize what’s important to them, and discuss film edits with players and coaches.
-In addition, worksheets from coaches are integrated into the app experience and conveniently co-located for easy access.
+Typically, watching film is a passive viewing experience, which usually results in the athlete getting bored.
+However, using a Snapchat-like press-and-hold feature, players can now actively cut their own clips, make notes, organize what’s important to them, and discuss film

 Having the film viewing experience delivered in a mobile app provides access to players anytime, anywhere.
 A thoughtful notification system lets players know when relevant content is ready for them.

-Players complete worksheets and assignments integrated into the app experience for coaches to review and measure player comprehension.
-Coaches can also send clips to players for review and discussion.
+Cutting up film for players is time consuming.
+It’s also an imperative piece of the team’s strategy in preparation.
+The biggest pain point for coaches throughout the film experience is that they want to feel heard.
+Through worksheets and assignments integrated into the app experience, coaches can review and measure player comprehension.
+Coaches can also send specific clips directly to players for review and discussion.

 When you work in the elite sports arena you deal with a lot of personalities, and I thought they did a nice job of being able to talk with all the personas present in college athletics.
 They were great at adapting to any given situation and understanding the arena we were working in to quickly get to the actual research.